 A cynic may write off astrology as hocus pocus but using it as a tool to understand yourself can be powerful.
 “Astrology is a language that enables you to articulate things you know about yourself and other people but didn’t have the words to express,” Oddie explains.
 “With that language, you can get a greater understanding of your life and what is happening to you.
 Subsequently, you can experience acceptance,” she adds.
 In fact, it may save you time on lengthy soul-searching in the process.
 “Knowledge of astrology alone can cut through time and energy wasted on other ways of finding out who you are,” Adams notes.

 Even if you know very little about astrology, it’s likely that you’ll be aware of your sun or star sign.
 These twelve signs determined by your birthday are a gateway into astrology and what you are most likely to see in newspaper or magazine horoscopes.
 However, the sun or star sign — determined by where the sun was positioned at your birth — is only really the tip of the iceberg.
 “Your sun sign gives you a general weather forecast whereas a personal birth chart goes much deeper,” Adams clarifies.
-A birth chart uses your exact time and place of birth to determine where all the planets were when you were born — as a snapshot of the sky at the moment of your birth (how you express yourself, the certain type of person that you are, the sorts of people you attract and what you are going through at the moment,” Adams adds.).
-“It can help you understand
+A birth chart uses your exact time and place of birth to determine where all the planets were when you were born — as a snapshot of the sky at the moment of your birth (find your birth chart here).
+“It can help you understand how you express yourself, the certain type of person that you are, the sorts of people you attract and what you are going through at the moment,” Adams adds.

 In astrology, different planets represent different things.
 The sun, for example, represents your identity hence why it has become the most well-known of the astrological counterparts.